Rumpunzel/rpg-thingy/character.md

-# {{site.attribute}}s
+# Attributes

-Each character has three **{{ site.attribute }}s:** **{{ site.strength }},** **{{ site.agility }},** and **{{ site.intelligence }}.**
+Each character has three **Attributes:** **Vigor,** **Intuition,** and **Reason.**

-Each {{ site.attribute }} also has a numerical rating, which determines how many dice you roll when you test with that {{ site.attribute }}.
+Each Attribute also has a numerical rating, which determines how many dice you roll when you test with that Attribute.
 The rating is an objective measure of your character's potential effort they can muster when doing tasks.
-For example, a bear has more {{ site.strength }} than a mouse and a dragon even more than almost anything.
+For example, a bear has more Vigor than a mouse and a dragon even more than almost anything.

-Each {{ site.attribute }} represents a different way for your characters approaches problems.
+Each Attribute represents a different way for your characters approaches problems.
 How well do they coerce other people into giving them what they want or are they better at relating to others to form connections, or do they build up their case and negotiate?
 Do they rush in to face their enemies without fear, do they fade into the shadows when they skulk around instead, or how deftly outmaneuver them from a distance?
 How strong are they, how nimble, how clever?
-That is represented by your character's {{ site.attribute }}s.
+That is represented by your character's Attributes.
 Your character may approach any problem however they like but their attributes determine what they feel most comfortably doing, or perhaps even how flexible they are.

-Your character's {{ site.attribute }} ratings are fundamental to they are and how they interact with the world and will change only marginally over the course of their story.
+Your character's Attribute ratings are fundamental to they are and how they interact with the world and will change only marginally over the course of their story.

-## {{site.strength}}
+## Vigor

-{{ site.strength }} encompasses direct approaches to problem-solving.
+Vigor encompasses direct approaches to problem-solving.

 <figure>
   <img src="https://i.pinimg.com/originals/66/7e/3d/667e3d98a2ce911a9b38fb201aa38607.jpg" alt="Warrior">
   <figcaption>A warrior facing his enemy armoured in heavy steel and fiery courage.</figcaption>
 </figure>

 It's a matter of facing problems head-on, courageous, and with conviction always at your side.
 A matter of going all out to win it and to win big.
-As such, it is the {{ site.attribute }} most closely linked to the harnessing of fiery emotions.
+As such, it is the Attribute most closely linked to the harnessing of fiery emotions.

-Strength, endurance, tenacity, panache, ferocity, wealth, fame, and power of will are all different aspects of {{ site.strength }}.
+Strength, endurance, tenacity, panache, ferocity, wealth, fame, and power of will are all different aspects of Vigor.

-If your character has a high {{ site.strength }} rating, they excel whenever they swing their mighty axe in a blinded rage, whenever they embolden their compatriots with a fiery speech, whenever they perform an impressive feat of strength, whenever they labor for hours on end at their forge, whenever they weave a heart-breaking tune on their lyre, whenever they shrug off a hit, or whenever they leverage their fame and wealth.
+If your character has a high Vigor rating, they excel whenever they swing their mighty axe in a blinded rage, whenever they embolden their compatriots with a fiery speech, whenever they perform an impressive feat of strength, whenever they labor for hours on end at their forge, whenever they weave a heart-breaking tune on their lyre, whenever they shrug off a hit, or whenever they leverage their fame and wealth.

-## {{site.agility}}
+## Intuition

-{{ site.agility }} encompasses adaptive approaches to problem-solving.
+Intuition encompasses adaptive approaches to problem-solving.

 <figure>
   <img src="https://images-wixmp-ed30a86b8c4ca887773594c2.wixmp.com/f/ae931af7-c579-4291-97f3-a7b57e6a7ac3/d25drmo-932f3032-87a7-4644-8dd3-54e50ae26ce5.jpg/v1/fill/w_600,h_746,q_75,strp/hunting_party_by_jeh_artist_d25drmo-fullview.jpg?token=eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJ1cm46YXBwOjdlMGQxODg5ODIyNjQzNzNhNWYwZDQxNWVhMGQyNmUwIiwiaXNzIjoidXJuOmFwcDo3ZTBkMTg4OTgyMjY0MzczYTVmMGQ0MTVlYTBkMjZlMCIsIm9iaiI6W1t7ImhlaWdodCI6Ijw9NzQ2IiwicGF0aCI6IlwvZlwvYWU5MzFhZjctYzU3OS00MjkxLTk3ZjMtYTdiNTdlNmE3YWMzXC9kMjVkcm1vLTkzMmYzMDMyLTg3YTctNDY0NC04ZGQzLTU0ZTUwYWUyNmNlNS5qcGciLCJ3aWR0aCI6Ijw9NjAwIn1dXSwiYXVkIjpbInVybjpzZXJ2aWNlOmltYWdlLm9wZXJhdGlvbnMiXX0.ySDefElllXftpw8aNc5YXvX7AEXsCxpD-cFjAPOSddk" alt="Hunting Party">